Car Covers for Outdoors: A Comprehensive Review

 Breathability

+While it might seem counterintuitive, the best car covers for extreme sun can also aid in UV protection.
 Breathable materials allow heat and moisture to escape, preventing the buildup of heat under the cover, which can exacerbate UV damage.

 Color Choices

+The color of the car cover can also play a role in UV protection.
 Lighter colors, such as silver or white, are more effective at reflecting sunlight compared to darker colors, which tend to absorb more heat and UV rays.

 Extended Lifespan